sparna-git/Sparnatural/docs/sparnatural-history.md

 This binds:

-- The `specProvider` to Sparnatural History after initialization
 - The `queryUpdated` and `submit` events to record queries
+- The optional `specProvider` to improve label rendering (not required)

 ## Example Setup